Roger & Me is Michael Moore's first documentary film, released in 1989.

-'s first film.
-Michael Moore explores the deterioration of his hometown of Flint, Michigan following the shutdown of the General Motors factories, and his own attempts to track down Roger Smith, General Motors CEO, to get him to come to Flint.
-Though its accuracy is dubious (and let's leave it at that), the film became legend for its acerbic, poetic attacks on downsizing.
+In the film, Moore shows the deterioration of his hometown of Flint, Michigan, following the mass shutdowns of the General Motors factories to which it was home, and documents his own attempts to track down Roger Bonham Smith, General Motors CEO, and bring him to Flint to see the closures' impacts firsthand.

 This film contains the following tropes:

 - Anti-Climax: In a way.
 Michael's interview with Roger, which he was building to the whole movie, is incredibly brief, as Michael only gets to ask him a few questions before Roger walks away.
 However, this also reinforces one of the points of the movie: that the rich are inaccessible and unsympathetic to the working class.

 - Biopic: The first ten minutes of the documentary is about Moore's own life, from his childhood in greater Flint, to his work as a journalist at home and later in San Francisco, and his firing from Mother Jones magazine.
 The purpose of this is to show how important GM was to the rise of Flint, and underscore how much the city lost with the layoffs.